alexandrecuer/sharebox/README.md

 * [passenger](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/heroku/standalone/oss/deploy_app_main.html) as the application server (in standalone mode)
 * [aws-sdk](https://github.com/aws/aws-sdk-ruby) for storage on S3

+## Will have to switch from paperclip to [ActiveStorage](http://guides.rubyonrails.org/active_storage_overview.html) as paperclip is now deprecated

 ---
 - [Installation on a Microsoft Window development machine](#installation-on-a-microsoft-window-development-machine)
   - [Requirements](#requirements)